sanskrit/raw_etexts_english/blogs/manasataramgini/2006-07-23_shrividya-beyond-the-panchadashi-and-classical-phase.md

 +++
-title = "shrIvidyA beyond the pa~nchadashI and classicalxa0phase"
+title = "shrIvidyA beyond the pa~nchadashI and classical phase"

 +++
 Not much is remembered of the shrI-kula traditions before the universal